This Foundation Degree is taught at East Durham College. You can then 'top-up' to a BA (Hons) Counselling at the University of Sunderland.

 When you successfully complete this course you will be awarded a Foundation Degree in Counselling that is accredited by the University of Sunderland.

-Please contact the relevant partner college to apply for this course.
+Please contact East Durham College to apply for this course.

 During your first year, you will be required to undertake some form of voluntary work so that you can practise the skills that you are learning on the course.